xelatihy/yocto-gl/docs/readme.md

 ## Design Considerations

-Yocto/GL follows a "data-driven programming model" that makes data explicit.
+Yocto/GL follows a "data-oriented programming model" that makes data explicit.
 Data is stored in simple structs and accessed with free functions or directly.
 All data is public, so we make no attempt at encapsulation.
 All objects is Yocto/GL have value semantic and we do not use pointers